1wy/ULDF/README.md

       If unzipping with WinZip, make sure the file names have not been changed by Winzip.
 4. Run mnistdeepauto.m in matlab.
-For any question, please contact: Yang Wang (wanyang@cslt.riit.tsinghua.edu.cn)
+For any question, please contact: Yang Wang (yang-wang16@mails.tsinghua.edu.cn)